 Iterative Waterfall is also well suited to situations where a standard design solution is being matched to a set of requirements; where the objective is to achieve the best match against the available options; as in the case when using Commercial Off-The-Shelf (COTS) software packages.

 Although principally a software development method, Scrum can be applied more broadly.
-Also, Scrum does not cover the entire development lifecycle, rather it is intended to be used within individual stages, specifically in product/solution development.
+Also, Scrum does not cover the entire development lifecycle, rather it is intended to be used within individual stages, specifically for product development.

 Scrum is one of those methods that gets a bit lost in its own jargon, but the key features are:

 Multidisciplinary Teams.
 Scrum uses an integrated, team, with permanent members from the business working alongside the development team, ideally located in one place, to ensure continuous engagement.
 The team is ‘self-organising’, i.e. it collectively plans and controls the production process, it is non-hierarchical.